What is options trading - and how are they traded?

 1. Learn key options terminology

-• Expiration date: the date and time at which the option contract expires
+• Expiration date: The date at which the option contract expires

-• In-the-money (ITM), out-of-the-money (OTM), at-the-money (ATM): refers to the relationship between the option’s current price and the option’s strike price
+• In-the-money (ITM), out-of-the-money (OTM), at-the-money (ATM): refers to the relationship between the stock’s current price and the option’s strike price.

 • Option contracts can expire worthless